mattray/mattray-cookbooks/bittorrent/README.md

 ============
 Platform
 --------
-Tested with Ubuntu 10.04 and 11.04.
+Tested with Ubuntu 10.04, Ubuntu 11.04 and CentOS 5.3.
 Uses the `aria2` and `mktorrent` packages.
+RHEL packages are unavailable for `aria2`, so they are built from source.

 Networking
 ----------